View Phyllis Stephens's Obituary on newsleader.com and share memories

 Many times throughout her life my mom wrote that her greatest blessings were her children.
 She was a devoted mother to her three children and she lived her life with great commitment to her Christian faith.
 From my earliest memories, I recall how she faced the challenges of her life with admirable courage and resolute belief in the promises of scripture.

-She is survived by her son Mark Stephens; sister, Bonita Tyler; brother, Charles Tyler; nieces, Sherry Shields, Kimberly somon; cousin, Dolores Kerns and great niece Rachel Isak-Peer.
+She is survived by her son Mark Stephens; sister, Bonita Tyler; brother, Charles Tyler; nieces, Sherry Shields, Kimberly Sossomon; cousin, Dolores Kerns and great niece Rachel Isak-Peer.

 She was preceded in death by her former husband William Stephens and daughters Marilyn Stephens and Carolyn Stephens.